Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 This is where we get into personal desktop environment settings VS Active Directory admin settings.
 GPOs are for personal desktop environments that a user sees when they login.

-By contrasts, we use Global Groups+Resource Groups to grant certain AD admin tasks to groups of users.
+By contrasts, we use Global Groups+Role Groups to grant certain AD admin tasks to groups of users.

 For reference:

 1. **GPO+User OU** = Desktop settings and restrictions on the local machine a user logs into.
-1. **Global Groups+Resource Groups** = Combinations of AD administrative tasks assigned to groups of users.
+1. **Global Groups+Role Groups** = Combinations of AD administrative tasks assigned to groups of users.
 This is to allow certain users to change Active Directory settings and configuration, not local computers.

 A **Global Group *(GG)*** is, essentially, an *identity group*.
 We use Global Groups to add users together, and then apply a role to the group.
 Each user in that group then gets that role applied.
 (We do the roles part a bit later.)